"Abraham Lincoln and Slavery"

-Commonly a learning activity like this is planned to be done chronologically.
-In
+Commonly a learning activity like this is planned to

-slavery could be done in a
+his feelings and response toward slavery could be done in a

 that Abraham was born in Kentucky, and then moved to

 Indiana.
-He lived in Kentucky with his
+He lived in Kentucky with his Baptist father,

-institution of slavery.
+slavery.
 Hating slavery had nothing to do with

 relationships with black people.
 The slaves in Kentucky

 were located mostly on large commercial plantations.
-Thomas Lincoln

-raised live stalk for consumption, not sale.
+grew crops and raised live stalk for consumption, not sale.

 Thomas Lincoln thought slavery was an immoral